zshehov/adk-python/README.md

 ## 🚀 Installation

-You can install the Agent Developer Kit using `pip`:
+You can install the ADK using `pip`:

 ```bash
 pip install google-adk